icon-project/icon-service/INSTALL.md

 ### Setup RabbitMQ

-* Increase the number of file descriptors.
+* Increase the maximum number of file descriptors.

 ```bash
 $ ulimit -S -n {value: int}
 ```

 * Add the above command to the `rabbitmq-env.conf` file to run the command each time rabbitmq starts.
-* You may find this file (/usr/local/etc/rabbitmq/rabbitmq-env.conf).
+* You may find this file here (/usr/local/etc/rabbitmq/rabbitmq-env.conf).
 * Recommended value is 2048 or more.
-(Local test case only)
 * You may need to adjust this value depending on your infrastructure environment.

-* start rabbitmq
+* Start rabbitmq

 ```bash
 # MacOS